trys/trysv4/content/blog/next-server-actions.md

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 1 - Slide 4.jpg"
 		alt="Built into React Canary"
 		loading="lazy"
 	/>
 	<figcaption>
 		<p>Although released as part of Next.js, they are built into React Canary and utilise several 'core' hooks.
-Although, as you might've read on recent blog posts, the gaps between React Canary and Vercel are hazy at best.</p>
+Although, as you might've read recently, the gap between React Canary and Vercel is hazy at best.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 1 - Slide 6.jpg"
 		alt="Server actions only ever run on the server" loading="lazy"